andreykiva/my-notes-app/README.md

 - Electron: A framework for building cross-platform desktop apps using web technologies (HTML, CSS, JavaScript).
 - electron-forge: A tool for managing the Electron app's build and packaging process, streamlining the app's deployment.
 - Tailwind CSS: A utility-first CSS framework for styling the app, making it easy to design and maintain a clean, responsive layout.
-- Tiptap React: A rich-text editor for React, providing powerful features for editing content (such as lists, code, etc.) within notes.
+- Tiptap React: A rich-text editor for React, providing powerful features for editing content (such as lists, images, code, etc.) within notes.
 - Vitest & React Testing Library: Tools for unit testing and ensuring the app’s components work as expected, with Vitest for fast test execution and React Testing Library for component-based tests.

 ## 🧭 Project Structure